Hassaan200/FieldOps/Readme.md

 - Clients can view their jobs and job updates/notes but cannot create or edit anything.
 - All users can change their own password from their profile page.
 - Scheduled date on a job is optional.
+- Demo accounts (admin@demo.com, tech@demo.com, client@demo.com) are restricted — credentials cannot be changed and demo admin cannot edit or delete any user.
+- Make Demo acounts from main admin acount if you want to make demo accounts for others for testing
+- Clients and technicians can message each other directly within a job.
+Notifications are triggered on every new message.

 ## Trade-offs

 - Chose JWT over sessions — simpler to setup, no session store needed, works fine for this scale.
 - In-app notifications over email — keeps the project running fully locally without any third party service.
 In a real product id hook this up to something like SendGrid.
 - No pagination yet — acceptable for a small dataset but would add it before going to production.
-- Frontend is functional not polished and responsive — focused on getting all the flows working correctly.
+- Frontend is functional, polished, and responsive — focused on getting all the flows working correctly.
 - No unit tests written — would add these with more time, especially for the auth middleware and job assignment logic.

 ## What's Missing